andr-ec/sql-to-graphql/README.md

 1. install Postgres
 2. install pgloader
 3. have a root user on Postgres (`sudo  createuser -s root`)
+4. download the spider dataset
 ## instructions
-1. download the spider dataset to the root directory.
+run with commanline arg with path to spider dataset ( or add the path to xcode schema)

 # Download All Schemas
-## prereqs
-1. install graphqurl `npm install -g graphqurl`

 ## instructions
 1. run DownloadSchema

+# SQLtoGraphQL